The Future of Corporate Philanthropy

 Philanthropy is the love of human beings, not the giving of money.

-A panel of experts including Sarah Davies, CEO, Philanthropy Australia, Rob Koczkar, CEO, Social Ventures Australia, Andrea Comastri, Executive Officer, PAYCE Foundation and Caroline Stewart, Executive Officer, UBS Australia Foundation discussed what best practice philanthropy looks like, how to get started and some of the challenges involved.
+At the Australia-Israel Chamber of Commerce’s Future of Corporate Philanthropy Business Briefing on 13 September 2018, a panel that included Sarah Davies, CEO, Philanthropy Australia, Rob Koczkar, CEO, Social Ventures Australia, Andrea Comastri, Executive Officer, PAYCE Foundation and Caroline Stewart, Executive Officer, UBS Australia Foundation discussed what best practice philanthropy looks like, how to get started and some of the challenges involved.
 The discussion was moderated by Lisa Grinham, CEO, Good2Give.

 Who’s doing corporate philanthropy well and why?

 Sarah Davies said we need to define what we mean by ‘well.’
 Good practice corporate philanthropy has genuine integration with the core DNA of the business and all of its activities.
 It’s where assets are knitted into philanthropic practices.
 Participatory decision making, a general long-term vision, understanding your power and how you use it, transparency and accountability are all good practice corporate philanthropy.
 She cited some examples:

 - Cotton On Foundation: all through the supply chain, how they engage employees across stores and brands, product management, how they partner with staff on the ground to create change.

 - JB HiFi: how they engage staff in workplace giving, they focus on what matters for those particular people at that particular time.

 - Westpac Foundation and Scholarship: integrated with the enterprise overall, how do you grow ‘for profit’ all the way to ‘for purpose?’

 Rob Koczkar said you must have a clear purpose which is connected to vision of the business.
 He gave the following examples of good practice corporate philanthropy: